RichardSneyd/coding-kata-platform-backend/readme.md

 POST `/admin/cohorts`

+You can create the cohort members at the same time, as demonstarted below.
 The payload should follow this format:

 ```json
 {